-If you have an idea for a Project that would meet the above criteria then please get in touch with the Programme Manager Helen Hall, who will talk through your ideas, and if the project can be developed for further consideration by the Additional Projects Review Group at their next Additional Project Review Meeting.
+If you have an idea for a Project that would meet the above criteria then please get in touch with the Chilterns Conservation Board, who will talk through your ideas, and if the project can be developed further into a project plan and meets the criteria, it will be considered by the Additional Projects Review Group at their next Additional Project Review Meeting.

 There isn’t a formal application process for the fund, if your project doesn’t meet the above criteria then you might want to look at these other sources of funding currently available for HS2 related projects: https://www.groundwork.org.uk/Sites/hs2funds